victoireladreit/epf-api/README.md

 - **Step 12: Prediction with Trained Model:** Add endpoint to make predictions with trained model and parameters.
 This endpoint have to send back the predictions as json.

 - **Step 13: Create the Firestore collection:** Create the firestore collection "parameters" with the following parameters: "n_estimators", "criterion".
+The name of the document with the parameters have to be : parameters.

 - **Step 14: Retrieve parameters from Firestore:** Add an endpoint to retrieve parameters from Firestore.

 - **Step 15: Update and add Firestore parameters:** Add endpoints to update or add parameters in Firestore.

+- **Step 16: Authentication:** Implement authentication through Firestore authentication

+- **Step 17: User management:** Extend authentication to include user registration, login and logout endpoints.
+Explore also user roles and permissions.
+Allow only admin users to access to the list of user

+- **Step 18: Protection against Denial of Service (DoS) attacks:** Implement rate limiting by user

+- **Step 19: API versioning:** Add the information about the version of your API. (you are on version 1.0) Also add the prefix to your routes to indicate the version.

+- **Step 20: Error Handling:** Add a custom error responses for error 404 and provide meaningful error message.

+- **Step 21: API testing:** Implement unit tests for your functions and enpoints

+- **Step 22: CI/CD pipeline:** Define a CI/CD pipeline on github using github Actions to launch your tests after every push

 ### Evaluation requirements